phac-nml/snvphylnfc/docs/usage.md

 ## Introduction

-This pipeline is an example that illustrates running a nf-core-compliant pipeline on IRIDA Next.
+This is the [nf-core](https://nf-co.re/)-based pipeline for [SNVPhyl](https://snvphyl.readthedocs.io/en/).
+The SNVPhyl (Single Nucleotide Variant PHYLogenomics) pipeline identifies Single Nucleotide Variants (SNV) within a collection of microbial genomes and constructs a phylogenetic tree from those SNVs.

 ## Samplesheet input

 You will need to create a samplesheet with information about the samples you would like to analyse before running the pipeline.
 Use this parameter to specify its location.
-It has to be a comma-separated file with 3 columns, and a header row as shown in the examples below.
+It has to be a comma-separated file with 4 columns, and a header row as shown in the examples below.

 ```bash
 --input '[path to samplesheet file]'